 She bore her husband eight children, four girls and four boys.
 Her eldest son, William, who donated his lands at Chitterne to the Abbey, was later killed on a crusade and also has a tomb in Salisbury Cathedral.

 Her youngest son, Nicholas, became Bishop of Salisbury (1292 - 1297) and his heart was buried at Lacock, his body at Salisbury.
 The photo right shows Nicholas' marble heartstone, inscribed with ecclesiastical regalia, which is on display at Lacock Abbey.

 One of Ela's daughters visited the convent in 1287 and two of her granddaughters became nuns there.

 Ela joined Lacock Abbey as a nun in 1238, and in 1241 became it's first abbess, it had started with fifteen nuns under a prioress.
 She was abbess for fifteen years and died at seventy-five in 1261.
 She was buried in the choir of the Abbey church before the High Altar.
-Upon the demolition of the church her tombstone was moved to the centre of the Cloister Court, and from there in 1895 to it's present position in the cloister walk.
+Upon the demolition of the church her tombstone was moved to the centre of the Cloister Court, and from there in 1895 to it's present position in the cloister walk, see left and below.
 It's inscription, which may date from the eighteenth century reads (latin translation):

 Below lie buried the bones of the venerable Ela, who gave this sacred house as a home for the nuns.
 She also lived here as holy abbess and countess of Salisbury, full of good works.